J-A-N-T-M/SocialMediaApp/README.md

 **Required Must-have Stories**

-* User can login/logout
+- [x] User can login
-* User can create an account
+- [x] User can create account
+- [ ] User can logout
-* User can search/follow interests/other accounts
+- [ ] User can search/follow interests/other accounts
-* User can create/join groups
+- [ ] User can create/join groups
-* User can post (only text)
+- [ ] User can post
-* User can see their own profile
+- [ ] User can see their own profile
-* User update account information/settings
+- [ ] User can update account information/settings

 **Optional Nice-to-have Stories**